Choose a testing location

 Test price: $150

-At KSL Diagnostics, we understand COVID-19 travel testing requires urgent and special attention to ensure your test results are valid when traveling across state lines or to another country.
+At KSL Diagnostics, we understand COVID-19 travel testing requires urgent and special attention to ensure your test results are valid when traveling.
 To assist you with your travel testing needs:

 Acceptable for most travel requirements—know your travel requirements prior to testing.
 KSL Diagnostics does NOT take responsibility for travel testing requirements beyond providing test results in 24 hours or less*

 Meets requirement for NAAT (nucleic acid amplification test)